 Hypoglycaemia is of particular concern in children because it may influence cognitive development (especially with early-onset type 1 diabetes) and can be a distressing experience for both children and their families.
-That’s why preventing and treating hypoglycaemia is a key foundation for diabetes management in children.
+That’s why understanding how to preventing and treat hypoglycaemia is a key foundation for diabetes management.

-If your child has diabetes, you may have questions or concerns about recognising and managing episodes of hypoglycaemia — commonly called ‘hypos’.
+If your child has diabetes, you may have questions or concerns about recognising hypoglycaemia — commonly called ‘hypos’.

-In this article, we look at what hypoglycaemia in children looks like, what to do when it happens, and how to ensure that your child is taken care of when you are not there.
+In this article, we look at what hypoglycaemia in children looks like, what to do when it happens, and how to ensure that your child is taken care of when you are not there, such as at school.

 Signs & symptoms of hypoglycaemia in children

 Being able to recognise the signs and symptoms of hypoglycaemia in children can help you to intervene early to prevent or treat hypoglycaemia.

 Hypoglycaemia is usually divided into mild hypoglycaemia and severe hypoglycaemia.